 However, a number of cases of flat foot persist after adolescence and through adulthood.
 The adult’s flat foot causes joint pain and sometimes serious postural problems.

-In order to avoid these kinds of situations, it is important to know how to recognize flat foot in children.
+In order to avoid these kinds of situations, it is important to know how to recognize and identify flat foot in children.

 What causes flat foot among infants?